 Master asset management after discovering and collecting them

-4. Assign your asset to the person in charge
+- Assign assets to the person in charge

 1. Adding assets

-There are different ways of adding your assets to Autobahn Fit:
+There are different ways of adding your assets to Autobahn:

-2. Integrate: Collect asset data from various cloud providers seamlessly through the Integration function.
+- Integrate: Collect asset data from various providers seamlessly through the Integrations function.
 Visit the Integrations guide page to see a list of applications that can be integrated.

-The Assets table shows a list of all your devices and related details.
+The Asset table shows a list of all your devices and related details.

-• Last scan: The last time the asset was scanned.
+- Last scanned: The last time the asset was scanned.

-• Criticality: You can rate how important each device is to your operations (high, medium, low).
+- Criticality: You can rate how important each device is to your operations (Critical, Substantial, Moderate).

-• Tags: Add labels to categorize your devices by location, department, function, etc. This helps you filter and find assets easily.
+- Tags: Add labels to categorize your devices by location, department, function, etc. This helps you filter and find assets easily as well as create custom dashboards for more granular view.

 To customize the table click the Column View button on top of the table.